dreamcatcher-tech/network/Inbox/2024-09-13 1222 stateboard api.md

 But the difference is that it gets passed down as a commit, which is definitive.

-If the file disappears, then we back you out to the last known location.
+If the file disappears, then we back you out to the last known location. fetch by oid should be enough.  in backchat, it should use the cache, and it should